Food & Beverage Forecast: Learn Industry Trends

 Consumers are becoming more and more focused on environmental health, as well as their own personal well being.
 Sustainability in the restaurant industry is on the rise, and The National Restaurant Association predicts that hyper-local sourcing, or growing produce on property, will be a top trend this year.
 The NRA’s overall forecast for 2017, based on a survey of approximately 1,300 professional chefs, revolves around a movement towards environmentally friendly dining and nutritious menu offerings.

-How can you, as a restaurateur, Chef or GM capitalize on this movement?
+How can you, as a restaurateur, chef or GM capitalise on this movement?
 If you’re taking the hyper-local sourcing approach, having a garden on-site will help you reduce waste and decrease spend on produce.
 Another way to be greener in your purchasing is to start by building relationships with the right suppliers from local farmers to meat purveyors who practice organic, hormone-free, or other eco-friendly growing or livestock raising methods.
 The next step is to hone in on your inventory management.
 Planning for smaller meat portions as well as plant-based dishes can potentially help you lower your food costs while becoming more sustainable at the same time.
 If you’re buying organic, which can be more expensive, ingredient-level inventory tracking can help reduce waste so you are using your purchases efficiently.
 Leveraging the right technology to manage this process will also help you streamline your operation and increase profitability.

 Street Food & Global Cuisine